-The subcontracting rights of ₹19 crore recognized consequent to the subcontracting agreement with Telecom's Gen-I division are being amortized over a period of three years, being the management's estimate of its useful life, based on the life over which economic benefits are expected to be realized.
-As of June 30, 2012, the subcontracting rights has a remaining amortization period of approximately two years.
+The subcontracting rights, recognized consequent to the subcontracting agreement with Telecom's Gen-I division are being amortized over a period of three years, being the management's estimate of its useful life, based on the life over which economic benefits are expected to be realized.
+The value of subcontracting rights on initial recognition was ₹19 crore.
+As of December 31, 2012, the subcontracting rights have a remaining amortization period of approximately two years.

-The land use rights of ₹54 crore acquired by Infosys Shanghai are being amortized over the initial term of 50 years.
+The land use rights acquired by Infosys Shanghai are being amortized over the initial term of 50 years.
 Further the government grant received for the land use right is also amortized over the initial term of 50 years.
-As of June 30, 2012, the land use rights have a remaining amortization period of approximately 49 years.
+The value of land use rights on initial recognition was ₹54 crore.
+As of December 31, 2012, the land use rights have a remaining amortization period of approximately 49 years.

-The intangible assets of $\sqrt[3]{17}$ crore on account of software purchase recognized by Infosys is amortized over a period of five years being the management's estimate of useful life of such intangible assets.
-As of June 30, 2012, this intangible assets has a remaining amortization period of approximately five years.
+The intangible asset on account of software purchase recognized by Infosys is amortized over a period of five years being the management's estimate of useful life of such intangible assets.
+The value of the software on initial recognition was ₹17 crore.
+As of December 31, 2012, this intangible asset has a remaining amortization period of approximately four years.

 The intangible customer contracts recognized at the time of acquisition of Philips BPO operations are being amortized over a period of seven years, being management's estimate of its useful life, based on the life over which economic benefits are expected to be realized.
-As of June 30, 2012, the customer contracts have a remaining amortization period of approximately two years.
+As of December 31, 2012, the customer contracts have a remaining amortization period of approximately two years.

 The intangible customer contracts and relationships recognized at the time of the McCamish acquisition are being amortized over a period of nine years, being management's estimate of its useful life, based on the life over which economic benefits are expected to be realized.
-As of June 30, 2012, the customer contracts and relationships have a remaining amortization period of approximately seven years.
+As of December 31, 2012, the customer contracts and relationships have a remaining amortization period of approximately six years.

 The intangible customer contracts and relationships of ₹40 crore, recognized at the time of the Portland acquisition are being amortized over a period of ten years, being management's estimate of its useful life, based on the life over which economic benefits are expected to be realized.
-As of June 30, 2012, the customer contracts and relationships have a remaining amortization period of approximately ten years.
+As of December 31, 2012, the customer contracts and relationships have a remaining amortization period of approximately nine years.